 New Build HomeBuy (formerly Shared Ownership)

-You can buy further shares in your home when you can afford to do so - this is known as "staircasing", until you own the property outright.
+You can buy more shares in your home when you can afford it, until you own the property outright.
+This is known as 'staircasing'.
 When you sell the property, the proceeds will be split according to who owns what.
-If you own a 50 per cent share in the property, then you will receive 50 per cent of the proceeds from the sale.
+If you own a 50% share in the property, you will receive 50% of the proceeds from the sale.

-A number of housing associations in Calderdale are involved in building New Build HomeBuy properties including Pennine Housing 2000 and St Vincent's Housing Association and Jephson Housing Association.
-Available properties are also usually advertised on Help to Buy .
+A number of housing associations in Calderdale are involved in building new-build HomeBuy properties.
+This includes Together Housing, St Vincent's Housing Association and Jephson Housing Association.
+To see available properties, visit: Help to Buy .

-HomeBuy Direct is a "shared equity scheme" designed to help First-Time Buyers into affordable home ownership.
+HomeBuy Direct is a 'shared equity scheme' designed to help First-Time Buyers into affordable home ownership.
 The scheme is offered on specific new build properties by a number of selected developers.
-Eligible buyers may be able to access an equity loan of up to 30 per cent of the purchase price of any specified properties within selected developments.
+Eligible buyers may be able to access an equity loan of up to 30% of a purchase price.
+This is for any specified properties within selected developments.
 This loan is co-funded by government and the developer.

 Developments currently offering HomeBuy Direct in Calderdale are: